How to Start a WordPress Website

 If you don’t see your domain registrar on this list, you can simply Google the name of your domain registrar + change nameserver”.

-If you’re having trouble pointing nameservers, contact your domain registrar and they should be able to assist you.
-Also please keep in mind that when you update your nameservers, the process could take up to 12-48 hours to propagate.
-You won’t be able to work on your website until it’s completed unless your hosting provider gives you a temporary domain in the meantime.
+If you’re having trouble pointing nameservers, simply contact Siteground and they will be able to assist you.ย Also please keep in mind that when you update your nameservers, the process can take up to 12-48 hours to propagate.

 This link takes you to your “WordPress dashboard”!
 You will use the same login credentials you used when signing up above unless you chose a different username and password.